Menu

 A well-designed and appropriately installed retaining wall is a smart investment in both the safety and value of your property.
 At Garrett Precast, we specialize in crafting retaining walls that will help you bring your perfect landscape design to life.
 Our commitment to quality material selection and design, makes us the ideal partner for your next project.
 Contact our office to learn more or to schedule a consultation.

-The Secret Life of Retaining Walls
+The Art of Retaining Walls & Sitting Walls